 Why Do Bitcoin ATMs Require ID?

 If you frequently trade in cryptocurrency, or if you’re about to buy crypto for the first time, you may be asking yourself, “Why do Bitcoin ATMs require ID?”
-After all, cryptocurrency famously allows for transactions with a degree of anonymity, and this is one reason that people concerned with the privacy of their personal information may get into crypto.
-Put simply, in the United States, when Bitcoin ATMs require ID, it is typically to ensure compliance with federal regulations that are intended to prevent large scale money laundering and terrorist financing.
+After all, one of the main benefits of cryptocurrency is that investors can complete their transactions with a degree of anonymity.
+It is for this reason that those concerned with the privacy of their personal information are often drawn to crypto.

-About The Culture of Cryptocurrency and Customers’ Expectations
+About the Culture of Cryptocurrency and Customers’ Expectations

 When using a cryptocurrency ATM, customers may want to ensure their transaction history and personal information remain private.
 Some reasons for this can include preventing identity theft, maintaining financial discretion, concern that their information will be sold to advertisers, or simply preferring a degree of anonymity in financial dealings.
 However, when it comes to the use of an ATM, these concerns may clash with the necessity of protecting customers from fraudulent transactions and identity theft.

-Background on The Status of Cryptocurrency in Society and the Popular Consciousness
+Background on the Status of Cryptocurrency in Society and the Popular Consciousness

 Cryptocurrency has grown in popularity due to its rising mainstream recognition and aim to provide secure, peer-to-peer transactions that do not require a centralized banking system.
 Bitcoin and other types of cryptocurrency can generally be bought and sold on an exchange where each transaction is recorded in a Blockchain.
 In addition to the online exchanges, Bitcoin ATMs exist for those who like to trade on the go, and prefer their transactions to be processed immediately.